USS Pennsylvania (ACR-4): Inter-war period

 Recommissioned on 2 October 1922, Pittsburgh returned to European and Mediterranean waters as flagship of Naval Forces Europe, arriving in Gibraltar on 19 October.
 On 23 October, she hoisted the flag of Vice Admiral Long when Utah returned to the US.
 By 10 July 1923, Pittsburgh was in the harbor at Cherbourg, France, to disembark 3 officers and 60 enlisted men of her Marine Detachment.
 They were detailed to travel to the dedication of the Belleau Wood National Monument to the American Expeditionary Force.
 The Battle of Belleau Wood was where the US Marine Corps made a famous stand during the Allied Campaign of 1918.
 In 1923, when docked in Amsterdam, the crew of Pittsburgh took part in another baseball game, this time against a team of Dutch players.
 The details of the game are not known, but it is known that Pittsburgh team won.
 It would be the first of several games Dutch players would play with US Navy crews.
 Pittsburgh became flagship for two of the Commanders-in-Chief, US Naval Forces European Waters, Admiral Philip Andrews in 1924–1925 and Vice Admiral Roger Welles in 1925–1926.

 The ship arrived at New York on 17 July 1926, to prepare for flagship duty with the Asiatic Fleet, during which time she was partially refitted, including the removal of her forward stack (making her unique to her class) and removal and plating over several 3-inch guns.
-She sailed on 16 October, for Chefoo, arriving on 23 December.
+She sailed on 16 October, for Yantai, arriving on 23 December.
 Early in January 1927, she landed sailors and Marines to protect Americans and other foreigners in Shanghai, from the turmoil and fighting of the Chinese power struggle.
-When Chiang Kai-shek's National Revolutionary Army won control of Shanghai, in March, Pittsburgh resumed patrol operations and exercises with the Asiatic Fleet.
+When Chiang Kai-shek's National Revolutionary Army won control of Shanghai, in March 1927, Pittsburgh resumed patrol operations and exercises with the Asiatic Fleet.
+Future Governor of American Samoa George Landenberger commanded the vessel in 1930.
 Closing her long career of service, she carried the Governor General of the Philippines, Dwight F. Davis, on a courtesy cruise to such ports as Saigon, Bangkok, Singapore, Belawan, Batavia (Jakarta), Surabaya, Bali, Makassar, and Sandakan, returning to Manila, on 15 April 1931.
 Six days later, she steamed for Suez, en route to Hampton Roads, arriving on 26 June.
 She was decommissioned on 10 July, and under the terms of the London Naval Treaty, sold for scrapping to Union Shipbuilding, Baltimore, Maryland on 21 December.